jmbertin/Override/level06/walkthrough.md

 To automate the process of obtaining valid serial numbers, we isolate the section of the code responsible for encoding the login into its verification serial.
 We then craft a keygen based on this logic (see resources/keygen.c).

 All that's left is to compile our keygen:

 ``gcc /tmp/keygen.c -std=c99 -o /tmp/keygen``

 ----

 ### Bypassing security

-On lance notre keygen, avec en argument le login souhaite :
+W launch our keygen, with the username we want :

 ``./keygen jbertin``
 >Serial for jbertin is: 6233795